Sue: Oh no…

 Sue: They’ve recast the Brigadier.
 But they can’t do that!

 Sue: So why did they hire someone with a moustache, then?
 It’s very confusing.
-They should have hired a woman or someone clean-shaven.
-He’s Brig-lite.
+They should have hired a woman, or someone who was clean-shaven.
+This guy is basically Brig-lite.

 Sue: So which Doctor is that?